2023/2024 Housing Residential Agreement

 Billing

 Charges for this contract will be billed to the resident’s student account.
-Housing pricing and fees for the current calendar year are posted on the College Housing website, under “Rates.”
+Housing pricing and fees for the current calendar year are posted on the College Housing website under “Rates.”

 Early Arrival or Winter Break Fee

-Additional fees may apply to students utilizing housing for early move-in, and/or winter break housing.
-For more details regarding early arrivals, or Winter break housing, refer to Early Arrival and Winter Break Housing.
+Additional fees may apply to students utilizing housing for early move-in and/or winter break housing.
+For more details regarding early arrivals or winter break housing, refer to early arrival and winter break housing.

-College Housing will pay all normal or routine charges for gas, water, heat, electricity and garbage removal.
+College Housing will pay all normal or routine charges for gas, water, heat, electricity, and garbage removal.
 Housing reserves the right to charge additional fees to residents for any extraordinary use of utilities.

 Housing charges can be paid with most (but not all) forms of financial aid.
 To verify what aid can apply to housing fees, please contact the Office of Financial Aid at 810-989-5530.
 Note, most forms of athletic scholarships cover a defined tuition amount, but do not cover housing costs.

 Note: Students reliant on full-time enrollment financial aid must be enrolled in at least 12 credits per semester (regardless of contact hours).
 Financial aid is based on credit hour enrollment, not contact hour enrollment.
+Cases in which residents fail to pay the full amount charged by the listed contract due dates will be handled on a case-by-case basis by College Housing staff and the Business Office.

 Late move-in billing